Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Related Work

 \section{Related Work}

-In the following, we revisit relevant background literature from the probabilistic forecasting and causal inference fields, as well as the primary literature that analyses the Covid-19 impact on energy demand.
+In this section, we review pertinent background literature from the fields of probabilistic forecasting and causal inference, along with the relevant studies that examine the impact of Covid-19 on energy consumption.